 3. Who Pays for Owner’s Title Insurance?

-The question of who pays for owner’s title insurance varies by state and sometimes from county to county.
-In about 20 states, it’s the seller’s responsibility and in another 20 or so states the responsibility falls to the buyer.
+The question of who pays for this insurance varies by state and sometimes from county to county.
+In about 20 states, it’s the seller’s responsibility, and in another 20 or so states the responsibility falls to the buyer.

 Then there are a handful of states where the question of who pays for owner’s title insurance is either negotiable or the cost is divided equally between both parties.